Lung Cancer Treatment

 Small-cell lung cancer:

-- For limited stage disease (confined to the chest), chemotherapy and radiation therapy are used as curative treatments.
+- Doctors use chemotherapy and radiation therapy to treat limited stage disease (confined to the chest).
 Radiation typically starts concurrently with the first or second dose of chemotherapy.
-Six weeks of once daily radiation or three weeks of twice-daily radiation are common radiation regimens.
+Six weeks of once-daily radiation or three weeks of twice-daily radiation are common radiation regimens.

-- For limited stage, the radiation oncologist may suggest radiation therapy directed at the brain even though no cancer has been found there.
+- The radiation oncologist may suggest radiation therapy directed at the brain for limited stage disease even though no cancer has been found there.

-- For extensive stage, the radiation oncologist may consider radiation therapy directed at the brain even though no cancer has been found there.
+- The radiation oncologist may consider radiation therapy directed at the brain for extensive stage disease even though no cancer has been found there.
 There is less strong evidence for prophylactic brain radiation than in limited stage disease.

-- Consolidation radiation to the bulky areas of original tumor in the chest may also be considered.
+- The treatment team may also consider consolidation radiation to the bulky areas of the original tumor in the chest.

-For disease recurrence or disease that persists after initial treatment, radiotherapy or chemotherapy may help to reduce pain or other symptoms.
+Radiotherapy or chemotherapy may help to reduce pain or other symptoms for disease recurrence or disease that persists after initial treatment.
 Radiotherapy or laser treatment can keep the airways open, allowing the patient to breathe more freely.

 Non-small-cell lung cancer:

 - Early Stage: The earliest NSCLCs are very small tumors.
 Special tests may be needed to locate the main tumor.
-Early stage tumors are treated with surgery stereotactic or radiation therapy.
+Doctors treat early-stage tumors with surgery or stereotactic radiation therapy.

-- Advanced Stage: Combined treatment is indicated when cancer has spread to structures near the lung, such as the chest wall, diaphragm or lymph nodes in the chest.
-Depending on the exact location of cancer, radiation therapy may be given alone or combined with surgery and/or chemotherapy.
+- Advanced Stage: Doctors use combined treatment when cancer has spread to structures near the lung, such as the chest wall, diaphragm , or lymph nodes in the chest.
+Depending on the exact location of cancer, patients may receive radiation therapy alone or combined with surgery and/or chemotherapy.

-- Tumor that has spread to other parts of the body: Systemic therapy (chemotherapy, targeted therapy or immunotherapy) are the main treatments for patients whose tumors have spread beyond the chest or into the opposite lung.
+- Tumor that has spread to other parts of the body: Doctors use chemotherapy and targeted therapy for patients whose tumors have spread beyond the chest or into the opposite lung.
 Surgery does not generally benefit people whose cancer has spread beyond the chest.
-Chemotherapy prolongs life and radiation therapy can be used to relieve symptoms caused by tumor.
-Sometimes brain surgery is recommended for patients whose NSCLC has patients whose NSCLC has spread to the brain.
+Chemotherapy prolongs life, and radiation therapy can help relieve symptoms caused by tumor.
+Sometimes, the doctor may recommend brain surgery for patients whose NSCLC has spread to the brain.

-- Any patient with lung cancer should consider taking part of a clinical trial to help find more effective treatments for lung cancer.
+- Any lung cancer patient should consider taking part in a clinical trial to help find more effective treatments for lung cancer.

 How effective is treatment for inoperable lung cancer?

-It is extremely important to remember that "inoperable" does not mean "incurable" when it comes to lung cancer.
+It is extremely important to remember that “inoperable” does not mean “incurable” when it comes to lung cancer.
 In fact, an increasing number of patients are being treated with a non-surgical approach across all stages of this disease.
-The effectiveness of the treatment depends on the stage of disease.
+Treatment effectiveness depends on the stage of disease.
 In early stage inoperable disease that is treated with radiotherapy alone, control of the local disease is typical.
 In more advanced disease, a combination of chemotherapy and radiation is delivered with curative intent.
-Cure rates are lower, but still possible with disease spread to the lymph nodes within the chest.
-The medical or radiation oncologist may propose a combination of chemotherapy and radiation therapy for a patient who is active.
+Cure rates are lower but still possible with disease spread to the lymph nodes within the chest.
+The medical or radiation oncologist may propose a combination of chemotherapy and radiation therapy for a patient who is otherwise well.

 What happens during radiation therapy?

-Radiation therapy is the delivery of focused high-energy x-rays (photons), gamma rays or atomic particles.
+Radiation therapy delivers focused high-energy x-rays (photons), gamma rays, or atomic particles.
 It affects cells that are rapidly dividing—such as cancer cells—much more than those that are not.
-Most cancers, including lung tumors, are made of cells that divide more rapidly than those in normal lung tissue, holding out the hope that the tumor can be eliminated without damaging surrounding normal tissues.
-Radiotherapy acts by attacking the genetic material—or DNA—within tumor cells, making it impossible for them to grow and create more cancer cells.
-Normal body cells may also be damaged—though less markedly—but they are able to repair themselves and function properly once again.
-The key strategy is to give daily doses of radiation large enough to kill a high percentage of the rapidly dividing cancer cells, while at the same time minimizing damage to the more slowly dividing normal tissue cells in the same area.
+Most cancers, including lung tumors, are made of cells that divide more rapidly than those in normal lung tissue.
+This means the tumor may be eliminated without damaging surrounding normal tissues.
+Radiotherapy acts by attacking the DNA within tumor cells, making it impossible for them to grow and create more cancer cells.
+Normal body cells may also be damaged, but they are able to repair themselves and function properly once again.
+The key is to give daily doses of radiation large enough to kill a high percentage of the rapidly dividing cancer cells, while minimizing damage to the more slowly dividing normal tissue cells in the same area.

 What are possible side effects of radiation therapy?

-- Most patients tire easily after receiving their first radiation treatments.
-This fatigue gradually increases as treatment continues and may become severe, seriously limiting the ability to engage in normal daily activities.
+- Most patients tire easily during their course of radiation treatment.
+This fatigue occurs two to three weeks after treatment starts and gradually increases as treatment continues.
+It may become severe and seriously limit your ability to engage in normal daily activities.
 Typically, fatigue lessens one to two months after radiotherapy is completed.
-If you experience fatigue it is important to get enough rest, but at the same time your physician may suggest that you stay as active as possible.
+If you experience fatigue, it is important to get enough rest.
+However, at the same time, your doctor may suggest that you stay as active as possible.

-- Some patients experience hair loss in the area of the chest wall included in the radiation field.
+- Some patients experience hair loss on the chest included in the radiation field.
 Depending on how much radiation is delivered, this may be temporary or permanent.

 - Skin irritation is common after a few weeks of radiation therapy.
-The affected area may be red, dry, tender and itchy.
+The affected area may be red, dry, tender, and itchy.
 This reaction can become quite severe during a long course of treatment.
-It helps to keep the skin clean with gentle soap and warm water, to dry it well and to avoid very hot water while bathing.
+It helps to keep the skin clean with gentle soap and warm water, to dry it well, and to avoid very hot water while bathing.
 Sunscreen should be used when skin in the treated area is exposed to sunlight.
-Perfumes, cosmetics and deodorants should not be used in the area of treatment.
-After daily treatments you may apply an unscented cream or lotion.
+Do not use perfumes, cosmetics, or deodorants in the treatment area.
+After daily treatments, you may apply an unscented cream or lotion.

 - Temporary loss of appetite is a possibility.

-- Esophagitis or inflammation of the esophagus (the tube that conveys food from the mouth to the stomach) is common if radiotherapy is directed at the lymph nodes in the central chest or if the tumor is near the esophagus and can be severe.
-The esophagus is very sensitive to radiation, and the symptoms are worse occurs in patients who also receive chemotherapy.
-Esophagitis can make it difficult to swallow and some patients need pain medications or fluids delivered by vein to get through the full course of radiation treatment.
+- Esophagitis or inflammation of the esophagus (the tube that carries food from the mouth to the stomach) is common if radiotherapy is directed at the lymph nodes in the central chest or if the tumor is near the esophagus.
+This condition can be severe.
+The esophagus is very sensitive to radiation, and the symptoms are worse in patients who also receive chemotherapy.
+Esophagitis can make it difficult to swallow, and some patients need intravenous (IV) pain medication or fluids to get through the full course of radiation treatment.
 Some people experience esophagitis as the sensation of a lump or discomfort before it becomes overtly painful.
-Some foods (like spicy or acidic foods or bread) feel worse than others.
-It is important to remember that though certain foods may cause pain with swallowing, eating these foods will not cause damage.
-You should avoid foods that cause pain until about one month after the final day of radiation.
+Some foods (such as spicy or acidic foods or bread) feel worse than others.
+It is important to remember that although certain foods may cause pain with swallowing, they will not cause damage.
+Avoid foods that cause pain until about one month after the final day of radiation.
 The inflammation generally plateaus toward the end of treatment and starts to resolve within two to three weeks after treatment in most patients.

 - An inflammation of the lungs called radiation pneumonitis may develop three to six months after radiotherapy is over.
-It causes coughing and shortness of breath as well as fever but in most cases calls for no specific treatment and gets better within two to four weeks.
+It causes coughing and shortness of breath as well as fever.
+In most cases, it calls for no specific treatment and gets better within two to four weeks.
 It can occasionally happen earlier and require steroids and/or oxygen.

 What kind of treatment follow-up should I expect?

-Once a course of radiotherapy comes to an end your physician usually will want to see you after four to six weeks and then every three to six months for the first two years.
-After this you may be seen every six months for three years and then once a year.
-Often your medical or radiation oncologist will recommend that you have a computed tomography (CT) scan or a positron emission tomography (PET) scan approximately four to eight weeks after completion of treatment, when the response is expected to be the greatest.
-These images will help to assess response and make it possible to do comparisons with images obtained in the course of follow-up.
-In this way treatment-related complications can be found at an early stage and it will be possible to tell the difference between recurrent cancer and lung scars produced by high-dose radiation treatment.
-By obtaining chest imaging on a regular basis, (generally no more than two to four times per year) recurrent cancers may be discovered in time to be successfully re-treated.
+Once radiotherapy ends, your doctor will want to see you after four to six weeks and then every three to six months for the first two years.
+After this, you may see the doctor every six months for three years and then once a year.
+Your medical or radiation oncologist will often prescribe a computed tomography (CT) or positron emission tomography (PET) scan.
+This will take place about four to eight weeks after treatment ends, when the response is expected to be the greatest.
+These images will help to assess response and make it possible to do comparisons with earlier images.
+It also allows your doctor to find treatment-related complications at an early stage.
+Imaging can tell the difference between recurrent cancer and lung scars produced by high-dose radiation treatment.
+By obtaining chest imaging on a regular basis, (generally no more than two to four times per year), recurrent cancers may be discovered in time to be successfully re-treated.

 In addition to x-rays, other tests such as blood cell counts and bronchoscopy may be a routine part of the follow-up exam.
-Other testing, such as bronchoscopy may be performed for particular symptoms or findings on chest imaging.
-If new symptoms develop at another part of the body, tests may be done to detect any potential problem.
+Your doctor may use other tests to follow up on symptoms or findings on chest imaging.
+If new symptoms develop in another part of the body, your doctor may test to detect any potential problem.

-After treatment, tumor may be permanently gone (cured) or can regrow in an area of the original tumor (recur) or can remain after treatment (residual tumor).
-Patients who have had one cancer may develop a second unrelated primary lung cancer.
-This happens at a rate of approximately 3 percent of patients per year.
+After treatment, the tumor may be gone (cured).
+Or it can regrow in an area of the original tumor (recur) or remain after treatment (residual tumor).
+Patients who have had one cancer may develop a second, unrelated primary lung cancer.
+This happens to about 3 percent of patients per year.

 Are there any new developments in treating my disease?